glennklockwood/limelead/content/hpc-howtos/process-affinity.md

 <pre>export GOMP_CPU_AFFINITY='0,2,4,6'</pre>

-### getfreesocket
+### 3.4. getfreesocket

-I wrote a [small perl script called <code>getfreesocket</code>][getfreesocket] that uses <code>KMP_AFFINITY=explicit</code> (or <var>GOMP_CPU_AFFINITY</var>) and some probing of the Linux OS at runtime to intelligently bind SMP jobs to free processor sockets.
-It should be invoked in a job script something like
+I wrote a [small perl script called <code>getfreesocket</code>][getfreesocket] that uses <code>KMP_AFFINITY=explicit</code> (or <var>GOMP_CPU_AFFINITY</var>) and some probing of the Linux OS at runtime to bind SMP jobs to free processor sockets.
+It should be invoked in a job script something like this:
-this:

 <pre>
 #!/bin/bash